ZZ Top: La Futura (2012–2020)

-Upcoming sixteenth studio album and death of Hill (2021–present)
+Hill's death and upcoming album (2021–present)

 In July 2021, Hill was forced to leave a tour after a hip injury.
 ZZ Top performed without him at the Village Commons in New Lenox, Illinois, with Hill's guitar tech Elwood Francis on bass.
 Five days later, on July 28, ZZ Top announced that Hill had died at his home in Houston at the age of 72.
 His wife later reported that he had suffered from chronic bursitis.
-Per Hill's wishes, ZZ Top continued with Francis on bass.
-Hill had already recorded bass and vocals for ZZ Top's upcoming album.
+At Hill's request, ZZ Top continued with Francis on bass.
+In August 2021, Gibbons confirmed that Hill had recorded bass and vocals for the band's upcoming sixteenth studio album prior to his death.

 On July 22, 2022, ZZ Top released Raw, the soundtrack for the band's 2019 documentary That Little Ol' Band from Texas, via Shelter Records/BMG.
 It was one of their final live albums with Hill.

-On December 12, ZZ Top announced a co-headlining tour with Lynyrd Skynyrd for summer 2023, titled The Sharp Dressed Simple Man Tour.
-The tour is scheduled to commence July 21, 2023 in West Palm Beach and conclude September 17, 2023 in Camden.
+On July 21, 2023, ZZ Top began a tour with Lynyrd Skynyrd, the Sharp Dressed Simple Man Tour, in West Palm Beach, which concluded on September 17 in Camden.
+A second leg of the tour began in March 2024 in Savannah, Georgia, and was due to end on September 22 in Ridgefield, Washington.
+On March 2, 2024, in Key West, ZZ Top embarked on the Elevation tour due to continue through November 24, 2024, in Lubbock.
+In March 2025, Beard temporarily left the tour due to illness, and was replaced by ZZ Top's longtime drum technician, John Douglas.

 Other appearances

 ZZ Top appeared in a cameo in Back to the Future Part III as an Old West band, playing an acoustic version of their song "Doubleback" with a large fiddle band.

 ZZ Top played Super Bowl XXXI in 1997, along with the Blues Brothers and James Brown.
-ZZ Top also performed at the 2008 Orange Bowl game in Miami, as well as the Auto Club 500 NASCAR event at the Auto Club Speedway in Fontana, California.
-On June 23, 2008, ZZ Top celebrated the release of their first live concert DVD titled Live from Texas with the world premiere, a special appearance, and charity auction at the Hard Rock Cafe in Houston.
+They also performed at the 2008 Orange Bowl game in Miami, as well as the Auto Club 500 NASCAR event at the Auto Club Speedway in Fontana, California.
+On June 23, 2008, the band celebrated the release of their first live concert DVD titled Live from Texas with the world premiere, a special appearance, and charity auction at the Hard Rock Cafe in Houston.
 The DVD was officially released on June 24, 2008.
 The featured performance was culled from a concert filmed at the Nokia Theater in Grand Prairie, Texas, on November 1, 2007.

 On January 22, 2010, Billy Gibbons, Will Ferrell, and Beck joined a band playing Lynyrd Skynyrd's "Free Bird" on Conan O'Brien's last Tonight Show appearance.
 O'Brien joined in on guitar.
 In June 2011, various media sources reported that the new song "Flyin' High" would debut in space.
 Astronaut and friend of ZZ Top Michael Fossum was given the released single to listen to on his trip to the International Space Station.
 On June 4, 2014, ZZ Top opened the CMT Awards ceremony, performing "La Grange" with Luke Bryan and Florida Georgia Line.